NGG-Group-CS320/Backend/README.md

 Run the following commands to install the necessary dependencies.

 ```
-#install psycopg2 package for python so queries can be made to postgres DB
+# Install psycopg2 python package so queries can be made to postgres DB
 sudo apt-get install python3-psycopg2

+# Install the PostgreSQL server locally
+sudo apt-get install postgresql postgresql-contrib
 ```